The Journey So Far

 Journey

-Track what has shipped, what changed in the architecture, and what constraints still define the product.
+This page stays practical.
+It tracks what has actually shipped, what changed in the architecture, and what constraints still define the product.

 Why Thomas exists